 |It forms the ends or epiphyses of long bones||It forms the shaft or diaphysis of long bones|

-Compact bones are the present in the outer layer of long bones, while spongy bones are present in the middle of the long bones.
+Compact bones are present in the outer layer of long bones, while spongy bones are present in the middle of the long bones.
 The main difference between spongy and compact bones is their structure and function.
-Visit BYJU’S to learn more differences.
+Visit BYJU’S to learn more about differences in various related biological concepts.